HeroicKatora/xtest-data/Readme.md

 fetch—and then instantly panic.
 However, if the environment variable `CARGO_XTEST_DATA_FETCH` is set to `yes`, `true` or `1` then we will try to download and checkout requested files to the relative location.

+## Fulfillment of goals

+* The package is a pure dev-dependency and there is focus on introducing a small amount of dependencies.
+(Any patches to minimize this further are welcome.
+We might add a toggle to disable locks and its dependencies if non-parallel test execution is good enough?)
+* The `xtask` tool can be used for local development and CI (we use it in our own pipeline for example).
+It's not strongly linked to the implementation, just the public interface, so it is possible to replace it with your own logic.
+* Auxiliary files are referenced by the commit object ID of the distributed crate, which implies a particular tree-ish from which they are retrieved.
+  This is equivalent to descending a Merkle tree which lends itself to efficient signatures etc.
+* It is possible to overwrite the source repository as long as it provides a git compatible server.
+For example, you might pre-clone the source commit and provide the data via a local `file://` repository.

 ## Known problems